Waylon Wyatt: Career

 Wyatt was working for his father Charley's construction company when a video of him performing his original song "Everything Under the Sun" gained over 100,000 views on TikTok overnight.
 Despite being sceptical, having only posted covers on his social media accounts prior due to fear of negative comments, he had been convinced to post it by a friend, and then began receiving calls from record labels a week later, ultimately signing with Music Soup and Darkroom Records.
 He released his debut extended play, Til the Sun Goes Down, which includes "Everything Under the Sun", "Phoning Heaven", and "Arkansas Diamond", a track that has tallied over 50 million streams, in July 2024.
-He subsequently released an expanded version featuring eight tracks on November 14, 2024.
+He subsequently released an expanded version of the EP featuring eight tracks on November 14, 2024.

 Wyatt befriended Bayker Blankenship after seeing him perform a cover of his song "Arkansas Diamond" on social media.
 The two began writing songs together and released "Jailbreak" and "Sunday Supper" on January 17, 2025.
 They performed the song live together on CBS Saturday Morning.
 "Smoke & Embers", a duet with Willow Avalon, was released on April 2, 2025.
 On May 12, 2025, Wyatt released "Sincerely, Your Son", a tribute to his parents.
 Out of the Blue, his second EP, was released on June 6, 2025.
 Wyatt described it as a reflection of his first two years on tour while balancing life as a full-time student during the week.
 It was the first project Wyatt had recorded in a studio with a band.
 Around this time, "Arkansas Diamond" became his first to be certified gold by the Recording Industry Association of America.
+"Jailbreak" became Wyatt's second single to be certified gold.
 Wyatt released his next single "Wishbone" on September 5, 2025, the same day that he began his 35 date Out of the Blue Tour, beginning in Fayetteville and extending until November with various shows across the US and Canada.
+His final single of 2025, "Frostbite", was released on November 14.